 - Narcan is not a cure for opioid addiction.

 - Additional treatment besides Narcan is necessary after an overdose

 Do you or a loved one struggle with opioid addiction?
 Are you interested in learning about using naloxone HCl (Narcan) for treating overdoses as well as receiving more information about addiction treatment?
-The Recovery Village Palm Beach can help.
+The Recovery Village Palm Beach at Baptist Health can help.
 Contact a representative today to learn more about treatment options available.

 Adapt Pharma.
 “GETTING NARCAN® IS SIMPLE.”
 2018.
 Accessed July 16, 2019.